-We’re delighted to start summer with a new Scholar’s Compass series.
 Scholar’s Compass is our ongoing online devotional for academics.Â In it, we ask authors to write about how their academic vocations and their lives as followers of Christ fit together in a simple format: A quote from Scripture or a Christian author, a reflection, a question to think about, and a prayer.
 Since we launched the series in 2014, Scholar’s Compass has been one of our most widely read features.
 You can browse the whole series here.
-Today new ESN author Christian Brady continues his Scholar’s Compass series on transitions.
-You can read the first post here and the second here.
+In this post, ESN author Christian Brady continues his Scholar’s Compass series on transitions.
+Follow this link for the whole series.

 Quote and Reflection

 â€œHere is the world.
 Beautiful and terrible things will happen.
 Donâ€™t be afraid.â€

 This is a quote from the author and pastor Frederick Buechner that I have used often in graduation speeches.
 I readily admit that I found this quote while trolling various sites looking for good material.
 As dean of the honors college, I had to give three speeches every year, one for each semester and the summer, and while I kept my overall message the same (â€œBe people of honor, not just people who have earned honorsâ€) I tried to provide some variety for the sake of the faculty who were present at almost all ceremonies.
 This quote is ideal as a statement for students ready to head out into the â€œreal worldâ€ and it is not surprising that I found it in many such speeches.
 It presents a fundamental truth: Life is hard and full of challenges, but there will be beauty and joy in the midst of suffering and grief, so embrace it.

 When I began work on a book about the biblical theology of suffering and grace I thought â€œBeautiful and Terrible Thingsâ€ would be an ideal title.
 Suffering the perpetual graduate student paranoia of citing all sources, I set out to track down the origin of the quote and the context took me by surprise and made it all the more fitting for my project.
 The quote is found in Beyond Words: Daily Readings in the ABCâ€™s of Faith.
 This was the entry for G, â€œGrace.â€

 The grace of God means something like: â€œHere is your life.
 You might never have been, but you are, because the party wouldnâ€™t have been complete without you.
 Here is the world.
 Beautiful and terrible things will happen.
 Donâ€™t be afraid.
 I am with you.
 Nothing can ever separate us.
 Itâ€™s for you I created the universe.
 I love you.”

 My first response was to chuckle.
 Of the many speeches I read that used this quote, I would wager very few of the authors would know or embrace the context and original intent.
 Yet how perceptive and prescient is Buechnerâ€™s message in the context of transitions such as graduation?
 Or of living this side of the empty tomb?

 Indeed, I believe Buechnerâ€™s nine sentences capture beautifully the truth of the biblical message of suffering and grace.
 We live in a world that God made for us and it is not complete without us.
 Last of all God said, â€œLet us make humankind in our image.â€ Yet this world is broken by our sin and we daily encounter truly terrible things.
 This is the reality for everyone.
 As Christians we recognize that Godâ€™s grace exists in this world as well.
 There is beauty and, most importantly, God is with us, nothing can ever separate us.